Dev-22-goel/HandVolumeControll_AI/README.md

 # Hand live Cam Python
-Created a Hand Detection Tool using OpenCV.
-It also recognizes finger patterns
+Created a Hand Detection Tool which can change the system's volume using OpenCV and Mediapipe.
+It also recognizes finger patterns.

 **Hand Detection** is a python software which is designed to detect hand movements and patterns.
+This can help to increase or decrease volume and brightness.

 Submitted by: **Devansh Goel**